Anthony Shacklady

-Anthony 'Tony' Shacklady (26 December 1945 - 25 February 2014) was a male British wrestler.
+Anthony "Tony" Shacklady (26 December 1945 - 25 February 2014) was a male British wrestler who competed at the 1968 Summer Olympics, the 1972 Summer Olympics and the 1976 Summer Olympics..

 Wrestling career

-Shacklady competed at the 1968 Summer Olympics, the 1972 Summer Olympics and the 1976 Summer Olympics.
-He represented England and won a silver medal in the 74kg welterweight division, at the 1974 British Commonwealth Games in Christchurch, New Zealand.
-Four years later he represented England again but in the 82kg division, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada, finishing in fourth place.
+Shacklady also represented England and won a silver medal in the 74kg welterweight division, at the 1974 British Commonwealth Games in Christchurch, New Zealand.
+Four years later he represented England again but in the 82kg division, at the 1978 Commonwealth Games in Edmonton, Canada, finishing in fourth place.

+Shacklady was a three-times winner of the British Wrestling Championships in 1969, 1971 and 1972.